napari/docs/docs/index.md

 ### From pip, with "batteries included"

-napari can be installed on most macOS, Linux, and Windows systems with Python
+napari can be installed on most macOS (Intel x86), Linux, and Windows systems with Python
 {{ python_version_range }} using pip:

 ```sh